If you’re planning on going to Cancún anytime soon, but you aren’t really sure what to expect, this guide full of Cancún travel tips is for you.

 - Playa Ballenas

 - Playa Delfines (*my favourite beach, all photos in this section!)

-If you stay in the city centre like we did, you can get to all the above beaches with the local bus R1.
-It takes about 15-25 minutes, depending on which one you chose (Playa Delfines is the furthest away, Playa Tortugas is the closest).
+If you stay in the city centre as we did, you can get to all the above beaches with the local bus R1.
+It takes about 15-25 minutes, depending on which one you choose (Playa Delfines is the furthest away, Playa Tortugas is the closest).
 The bus costs 10.50 Mexican Pesos no matter where you get off (as of Oct.
 2015).

-Apart from the beaches, shops and restaurants, there is a very popular market amongst tourists where you will find all sorts of Mexican souvenirs: Mercado 28.
+Apart from the beaches, shops and restaurants, there is a very popular market among tourists where you will find all sorts of Mexican souvenirs: Mercado 28.
 You can buy everything from Sombreros, Ponchos, Ceramics, Pottery, Jewellery to Tequila, Sweets, Spices and more.

 Not into local shopping?
 Why not search for your souvenirs on Amazon and let them send directly to your friends and family: